doingweb/day-events/README.md

 Usage
 -----

 `DayEvents` is an `EventEmitter` that will emit events as they happen during the day, in real time.
-The events [come from the SunCalc library](https://github.com/mourner/suncalc#sunlight-times) and documented constants are included with the plugin.
+The events [come from the SunCalc library](https://github.com/mourner/suncalc#sunlight-times) and documented constants are included.

 ```js
 const {